Manage data ArcGIS Online

 The publisher of the feature layer (or the administrator in your organization) decides whether a feature layer is editable and sets the editing capabilities.
 Before sharing data with the public, you want to confirm that it’s been reviewed.
 To support your review process, you’ll enable full editing access on the view so city staff can add features, delete duplicate and accidental submissions, and moderate reports by editing inappropriate information.

-- On the ribbon, click the Settings tab.
+1. On the blue ribbon, click the Settings tab.

-- In the Feature Layer (hosted, view) section, check Enable editing.
+2. In the Feature Layer (hosted, view) section, turn on Enable editing.

 Create and configure more views